meatball133/crystal/exercises/concept/library-of-luton/.docs/instructions.md

 # Instructions

-The library of Luton is a large library with a big collections of different kinds of literature varying from books to art.
+The library of Luton is a large library with a big collection of different kinds of literature varying from books to art.
-The library does have a section where they study literatures and also add the books to the computer system.
+The library does have a section where they study literature and also add books to the computer system.

-There are certain parts which aims to be automated and you are asked to help them with this.
+There are certain parts that aims to be automated and you are asked to help them with this.
-This includes helping things from automating the ... process forms to helping decrypting texts.
+This includes helping things from automating the inscribe process forms to helping decrypting texts.

 ## 1. Get first letter of title

-The books in a library are suppose to be easy to find and therefore they are sorted by the first letter of the books title.
+The books in a library are supposed to be easy to find and therefore they are sorted by the first letter of the book's title.

 Implement the `Library.first_letter` method that takes an argument `title` which holds the title of the book.
 The method should return the first letter of the title.